-- Advocate with service systems to acquire appropriate and responsive supports i.e. housing, personal assistance, counselling, etc.
+- Advocate with service systems to acquire appropriate and responsive supports, for example, personal assistance, counselling, etc.

-- Help you to comply with Court orders i.e. attend appointments etc.
+- Help the person to understand and comply with Court directions – for example, bail, curfew, appearance dates, appointments etc.

 Who does the JSP assist?

-- The person at risk has a disability – mental illness, intellectual disability, cognitive impairment, acquired brain injury or physical disability; and
+- The person has a disability (mental illness, intellectual impairment or physical disability); AND

-- The person’s primary issue has a connection to the criminal justice system; and
+- The person’s disability is a contributing factor to their involvement in the criminal justice system; AND

 How do I get help?

-You will be required to provide QAI with certain personal details which are necessary for the JSP to deliver its services.
-All personal information is treated as strictly confidential.
+You will be required to provide certain personal details which are necessary for JSP to deliver its services.
+As with all QAI services, all personal information is treated as strictly confidential.